Skip to main content

 Example Answer

 “An effective test strategy provides a roadmap for the entire testing process and ensures that all aspects of quality are addressed.
 Key elements include clearly defined objectives, a scope that outlines the specific areas to be tested, a timeline that sets milestones, and the tools and resources required for execution.
-It also incorporates risk analysis to anticipate challenges and provides test deliverables, such as detailed reports and defect logs.
-For example, in a recent project, I developed a test strategy for a financial application where we prioritized security and performance, ensuring that every component met regulatory standards before launch.”
+It also incorporates risk analysis to anticipate challenges and provides test deliverables, such as detailed reports and defect logs.”

 3. Can you list some of the different types of software testing procedures?